odygrd/quill/README.md

  * Clean warning-free codebase even on high warning levels
  * Safety.
 Extensive set of unit tests.
 Tested with Adress Sanitizer, Thread Sanitizer, Valgrind
  * Thread and Type safe with compile time checks
+ * Optimised.
+Locality and cache friendly, minimal false sharing when threads are running on different cores
  * Python style formatting with build in support for logging STL containers, std::pair, std::tuple, std::chrono, user defined types and much more by using the excellent [{fmt}](https://github.com/fmtlib/fmt) library
  * Configurable
  * Custom log patterns.
 Log statements can be formatted by providing a simple pattern
  * Log levels can be stripped out at compile time in release builds
  * Log records are written in timestamp order even if they were created by different threads
  * Guaranteed logging.
-Log messages are never dropped
+Log messages are never dropped.
+If in any case the internal queue gets full a new queue is created.
+Therefore, the caller will suffer aa very small performance penanalty instead of blocking.
  * Support for wide character logging and wide character filenames (Windows only)
  * Various log targets (Handlers)
    * Console logging